pronovic/cookiecutter-pypi/README.md

 The resulting project depends on the [Poetry](https://python-poetry.org/) build tool.
 You need to install only a Python 3 interpreter and Poetry.
 Poetry itself takes care of everything else.
 See the [instructions](POETRY.md).

+The instructions in `DEVELOPER.md` assume you are working a UNIX-style shell, such as bash.
+On Windows, you are expected to be using the Git bash emulator installed with [Git for Windows](https://gitforwindows.org/).

 ## Instructions for Use

 Use `cookiecutter` to execute the template: